MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 ### General suggestions

 - Company teams that have an element of 'support' that they provide should make sure that not all 'technical' members of the team attend the Code Retreat on the day.
-If not there is a high probability that someone in the team will be 'called' out during the day which is disruptive.
+If not there is a high probability that someone in the team will be 'called' out during the day for support calls which is disruptive.

-- Having a financial cost per person to attend the Code Retreat increases the chances of people staying the whole day
+- Having a financial cost per person to attend the Code Retreat increases the chances of people staying the whole day.

 - Being specific on what the minimum skill level of attendees should be increases the general experience.
 We had QA's & BA's attend a Code Retreat, we were not specific enough on the level of skill's needed to get value from the day which ended up in a skills mismatch on the day.

+### Minimum skills to attend

+- Know what object orientation is
+- Know how to declare an 'object' in that area
+- Has an interest in deepening their 'developer' skill set (you don't need to be a dev, but you should be interested in being able to grow your 'developer' skills

 ### Timings for Company Internal Code Retreat